tucan9389/tf2-mobile-2d-single-pose-estimation/README.md

-# 💃 Mobile Pose Estimation for TensorFlow 2.0
+# 💃 Mobile 2D Single Person (Or Your Own Object) Pose Estimation for TensorFlow 2.0
 > ~~This repository is forked from [edvardHua/PoseEstimationForMobile](https://github.com/edvardHua/PoseEstimationForMobile) when the original repository was closed.~~ <br>[edvardHua/PoseEstimationForMobile](https://github.com/edvardHua/PoseEstimationForMobile) repository is reopened!
 I'll maintain it separately. 👍